The Legend of Zelda: Rebel Assassin

 Just as he turned back towards the pantry, he caught the flash of a blue tunic before it vanished into the night.

-The heaviness in Link's soul did not lift, despite the laughter and smiles that reverberated around the cramped tavern.
+Link couldn't lift the heaviness weighing down his soul, despite the laughter and smiles that reverberated around the cramped tavern.
 He spun his mug of water around on the table in bored frustration, as his eyes lay on the series of lights set into niches in the wall, glass lanterns that held in burning powder like entrapped, twinkling stars.
 The lanterns gleamed at him, the illumination seemingly trying to mock the darkness he felt inside.

 In the outside world, very few people knew who they were and what they did.
 Here, in the comfort of shared companionship, they could be free.